MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-V-Office-Foreign-Assets-Control-Department-Treasury/part-592-Rough-Diamonds-Control-Regulations/subpart-F-Penalties/section-592.601.md

 Note to paragraph (a)(1):

-As of August 1, 2016, the applicable maximum civil penalty per violation of the Act is $12,856.
+As of January 15, 2017, the applicable maximum civil penalty per violation of the Act is $13,066.

 (2) Whoever willfully violates, or willfully attempts to violate, any order or regulation issued under this Act shall, upon conviction, be fined not more than $50,000, or, if a natural person, may be imprisoned for not more than 10 years, or both; and any officer, director, or agent of any corporation who willfully participates in such violation may be punished by a like fine, imprisonment, or both; and